adamant/adamant.language.reference/src/namespaces.md

 ## Summary of Name Resolution

+Name resolution is package aware.
+Using directives bring into scope names from that namespace across all packages.
+However, namespaces searched because they contain the current declaration only bring into scope names in that namespace from the current package.
+This allows a package to intentionally, declare types and functions with the same name and namespace as referenced package and have them take precedence over those in the referenced package.
+It also ensures that updates to referenced packages won't break builds by introducing names matching those already in the current package.
+Only as a final step are names from referenced packages considered.

+Name resolution proceeds based on lexical scope from the scope a usage is in outward.
+When searching outward through namespaces, a compound namespace declaration (e.g. `namespace foo.bar`) is treated as if each namespace name were declared separately nested inside those before it.

 Name resolution searches until it finds a matching declaration.
 If a given scope has multiple matching declarations, then name resolution fails and an ambiguous reference error is reported.
-Scopes are searched recursively in the following order:
+Which declarations are considered matching is based on what kind of entity it is and how the named is used.
+For example, a function call will not match type names.
+Namespaces are treated somewhat specially with regards to matching.
+A qualified name is resolved by resolving the first segment of the name and then looking up each subsequent segment in the previous namespace.
+If any of these later lookups fails to find a match, then the first segment is considered to not match and resolution continues for it.
+If during this process one of the segments matches to a type or namespace name, this is considered a match.

+When the global namespace is reached, first names in the global namespaces of the current package are considered.
+Then all names nested inside the global namespace are considered.
+Then names in the global namespace across all packages are considered.
+Then names nested in the global namespace across all packages are considered.

+In summary, the name resolution searches lexical scopes according to the following sequence:

-1. The current declaration (i.e. the current function etc.)
+1. The current declaration (i.e. the current function, class etc.)
-2. Declarations the current declaration is nested inside (i.e. a class containing a nested class)
+2. Declarations the current declaration is nested inside (i.e. a class containing a nested class), going from innermost to outermost.
-3. For each containing namespace from inside out, search:
+3. For each containing namespace from inside out including the global namespace, search:
-    1. Using directives
+    1. Using directives: bring in all names in a namespace regardless of package, do not bring in names in nested namespaces
-    2. Declarations in the namespace
+    2. Declarations in the namespace in the current package
-    3. Declarations in nested namespaces that are visible from the current declaration
+    3. Declarations in nested namespaces in the current package that are visible from the current declaration
+4. Declarations in the global namespace across all packages
+5. Declarations nested in the global namespace across all packages